 Most parents feel tremendous excitement about the upcoming birth of a child.
 Many count the days almost from the beginning of a pregnancy, plan accordingly and ready themselves for a life-changing event.
 For the most part, childbirth is an experience filled with joy and both mother and baby go home healthy.
 Sadly, when something goes wrong during childbirth the consequences can be devastating.
 This is particularly true when a newborn is severely harmed because of mistakes made by medical personnel who were supposed to protect the baby’s well-being.
 Parents who suddenly find their worlds turned upside-down because of a serious birth injury often are unaware of where to turn for help.
-The birth injury lawyers at Gomez Trial Attorneys are ready to provide that help.
+The birth injury lawyers at The Gomez Law Firm are ready to provide that help.
 Below is an overview of this issue that will hopefully provide some perspective and context.

 Several studies have shown that thousands of avoidable birth injuries occur every year.
 While some birth injuries are basically unavoidable and the fault of no one, many others are preventable.

 Given the prevalence of birth injuries in the United States, there is enough data available to be able to identify several common causes of birth injuries.
 These common causes include: